YOU'VE SEEN THE WEBSITE, NOW READ THE BOOKS!

 16 October 2014:

-I've had a lot of interest from buyers in mainland Europe about my B9A PCBs,
+I've had a lot of interest from overseas about my B9A Development PCBs.

-so for your information shipping within Europe is £3.70 for up to 6 boards.
+For your information, shipping within Europe is £3.70 for up to 6 boards.

 10 October 2014: